About arc42

 Security

-The private data of registered users must be kept safe.
+The private data and credentials of registered users must be kept safe, securely stored in the database, and authenticated correctly.

 Contents